There is nothing as fine as a piece of roast pork belly with crispy crackling paired with a roasting pan gravy it is comfort food heaven!

 Instructions

-- Now is the perfect time to make the gravy, pour off all but a scant covering of fat from the roasting pan and place over a high heat.
+- Pour off all but a scant covering of fat from the roasting pan and place it over a high heat on the stovetop.

 Notes